rlancaste/stellarsolver/README.md

 since there are dependencies like cfitsio which are more challenging to install without using craft.
 You can set it up using:
  [Mac Craft Installation Instructions](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Mac#Installation_using_Craft)
-Once you set up craft, just copy the StellarSolver recipe in the craft-blueprint folder of this repo into the folder /etc/blueprints/locations/craft-blueprints-kde/libs of your root craft directory.
 Then just type:

-	craft -v -i StellarSolver
+	craft -vi StellarSolverTester

 and it will build.

 ## Windows
-The Windows build is still very much experimental.
-On Windows, right now you have to use craft to get gsl, cfitsio, QT, and everything else all set up, and you have to use the MingGW compiler.
-It won't build yet using MSVC and Visual Studio.
+You should also use craft to set it up on Windows.
+On Windows, right now you have to use craft to get gsl, cfitsio, QT, and everything else all set up.
+I recommend Visual Studio and the MSVC compiler.
 You can set it up using:
- [Windows Craft Installation Instructions](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Windows) Once you set up craft, just copy the StellarSolver recipe in the craft-blueprint folder of this repo into the folder /etc/blueprints/locations/craft-blueprints-kde/libs of your root craft directory.
-Then just type:
+ [Windows Craft Installation Instructions](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Windows) Then just type:

-	craft -v -i StellarSolver
+	craft -vi StellarSolver

 and it will build.